 - Badass Beard: A short, pointed beard on his chin.

 - Badass Boast: "Haven't you heard the legends?
 I'm not a regular human anymore."

-- Dangerous Forbidden Technique: Fusing with Raava gives him access to all four elements at once, but, as with all spirits who fuse with a human, prolonged fusion can put a strain on his body and eventually death.
+- Dangerous Forbidden Technique: Fusing with Raava gives him access to all four elements at once, but, as with all spirits who fuse with a human, prolonged fusion can put a strain on his body and eventually leads to death.
 His first time truly fusing with her causes him to pass out, and he only does marginally better the second time.
-It's only after permanently fusing with Raava by touching the energy from the gates during the Harmonic Convergence that it no longer causes him harm, but this leaves Raava much more vulnerable than she would be as a pure spirit.
+When they're exposed to the energy of the spirit portals during Harmonic Convergence, the fusion is made permanent and stable, starting the Avatar Cycle.